Favorable tax planning opportunities that may apply to your stock options.

 In addition to regular tax, there is a parallel tax calculation with a slightly different deduction, and add backs, one of them being the aforementioned bargain element.
 Taxpayers pay the higher of the regular tax or the AMT.
 While the exemptions for the AMT are relatively high when compared to the standard deduction and personal exemptions for the regular tax, there are certain items that are either not deductible (AMT preferences) such as state and local taxes, or are deferral items (AMT adjustment) such as the difference between FMV at exercise date and the option price of ISOs.
 When the shares are subsequently sold, the preference item is a negative item, reducing the AMT base.

-Another planning consideration is the change in the federal withholding rate on lump sum payments, which includes NQ stock option exercises.
-The Act reduced the rate of 25% to 22%.
+Another planning consideration is the change in the federal withholding rate on lump-sum payments, which includes NQ stock option exercises.
+The Act reduced the rate to 22% from 25%.
 While the decrease in rates provides the executive additional proceeds upon exercise, it also provides a tax planning challenge, as most are in a relatively high marginal tax bracket (up to 37%), meaning the withheld federal taxes would not cover the actual tax liability.

-Going back to the previous example where 600 non-qualified options were sold at $450 per share when the basis is $250, the resulting $120,000 gross proceeds would have $26,400 withheld ($120,000 x $22%).
+Going back to the previous example where 600 nonqualified options were sold at $450 per share with a basis of $250, the resulting $120,000 gross proceeds would have $26,400 withheld ($120,000 x $22%).
 If the taxpayer is in the 37% tax bracket, the actual federal taxes due would be $44,400, leaving a shortfall of $18,000.
 Not only would the additional tax be due, depending on the taxpayer’s situation, there could also be an underpayment penalty if there are not additional withholdings, estimated tax, and payments made—unless the taxpayer qualifies for a safe harbor provision, which is based on the taxpayer’s prior year tax liability.
 All of this underscores the paramount importance of advance planning with a tax professional.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.